-For each BSS that is fitted with a dial-up modem, you need to define a connection.
+For each base station that is fitted with a dial-up modem, you need to define a connection.

 - 1. Select Tools > Configure Connections.
 The Connections dialog box appears. - 2.
 Click New.
 The New Connection dialog box appears. - 3.
-In the Name box, enter a name that uniquely identifies the BSS. - 4.
+In the Name box, enter a name that uniquely identifies the base station. - 4.
 In the Connection type box, select Modem Dialup.